Zoological Parks and Gardens Board

 Healesville Sanctuary (originally The Sir Colin MacKenzie Zoological Park) was placed under the management of the Zoological Board on 27 June 1978.

 The Hon.
-Alex Chernov, AC, QC Governor of Victoria
+Linda Dessau AC, Governor of Victoria

 Ms Anne D F Ward B.A., LLB (Melb), FAICD

-Kenneth was appointed to the board in May 2008.
-He is a graduate of the Melbourne Veterinary School and Dean of the Faculty of Veterinary Science at the University of Melbourne.
-He has completed an advanced training program in large animal internal medicine at the University of Wisconsin-Madison, and a PhD at the Ohio State University.
-Kenneth was a faculty member in the College of Veterinary Medicine at Ohio State University, rising to professor before joining the University of Melbourne in 2007.
+Ken was appointed to the board in May 2008.
+He is a graduate of the Melbourne Veterinary School and was Dean of the Faculty of Veterinary Science, and then the Faculty of Veterinary and Agricultural Sciences, at the University of Melbourne between 2007-2015.
+He is currently the CEO (Warden) of Trinity College, Melbourne which is an educational institution of 2200 students affiliated with the University of Melbourne.
+Ken has completed advanced training program in large animal internal medicine and is the author of several international veterinary textbooks and approximately 200 scientific publications.
+He is deputy Chair of the Listing Committee of the Federation Equestre International, a member of the Board of Regents of the American College of Veterinary Internal Medicine and Co-Editor of the Journal of Veterinary Internal Medicine.
+Ken was a professor in the College of Veterinary Medicine at Ohio State University before joining the University of Melbourne in 2007.

 Natasha was appointed to the Board in April 2013.
-She is an Executive Director of the Wilbow Group, a private family investment group whose activities include property, listed and unlisted investments and private equity.
-Natasha has experience in governance, strategy, business management, finance, accounting, audit and philanthropy.
-Prior to joining Wilbow, she had a 7 year career with PricewaterhouseCooper in Australia and Internationally.
-Natasha is Chair of the Bowness Family Foundation and has been Deputy Chair of the Zoos Victoria’s Foundation Board.
+She is an Executive Director of Wilbow Group, a private family investment group whose activities include property, listed and unlisted investments and private equity.
+She is a Chartered Accountant and has experience in governance, strategy, risk, business management, audit, finance and philanthropy.
+Natasha is Chair of the Bowness Family Foundation, a member of The Australian Ballet Foundation Board, President of the Australian Ballet Annual Giving Program and Chair of the Monash Gallery of Art Committee of Management.
+She has also been Deputy Chair of Zoos Victoria Foundation Board.

 Geoff was appointed to the Board in 2011 and is Associate Professor of Environment at Deakin University in Melbourne, a Fellow of the Environment Institute of Australia and New Zealand, a member of the World Commission for Protected Areas of the IUCN and Vice President of the Australian Coastal Society.
-He has served on the Australian National Oceans Advisory Group, the Victorian Coastal Council, Parks Victoria and has just written a new edition on rocky shores, flora and fauna of Wilsons Promontory National Park.
+He has served on the Australian National Oceans Advisory Group, the Victorian Coastal Council and Parks Victoria.